Seapoint railway station

 Seapoint railway station (Stáisiún Rinn na Mara) serves the locality of Seapoint, between Blackrock and Salthill in Dún Laoghaire–Rathdown, Ireland.

 History

 The station opened on 1 July 1862 and was originally called Monkstown & Seapoint, though the following year this was changed to just Seapoint.
-It was electrified in 1984 with the arrival of DART services.
+It was upgraded and electrified in 1984 with the arrival of DART services.

-The ticket office is open between 05:45-00:50 AM, Monday to Friday.

 Transport services

 There is no direct public transport to or from the station.
 The nearest bus stops are on Monkstown Road, located 450 m from the station, which are served by the following: